New estimation methods for extremal bivariate return curves: Case study

-Finally, we the apply an adaptation of the technique introduced in Section \ref{subsec:quantifying_uncertainty} to assess uncertainty in return curve estimates.
+Finally, we apply an adaptation of the technique introduced in Section \ref{subsec:quantifying_uncertainty} to assess uncertainty in return curve estimates.
 Letting $(\hat{x}_{\theta},\hat{y}_{\theta}) := \widehat{\mathrm{RC}}(p) \cap L'_{\theta}$, with $L'_{\theta}$ defined as before, uncertainty is captured by considering the distribution of $l_2$-norm values from the reference point, i.e., $\hat{d}_{\theta} = \lvert (\hat{x}_{\theta}-x_0)^2 + (\hat{y}_{\theta}-y_0)^2 \rvert^{1/2}$.
 Using block bootstrapping, with the marginal distributions re-estimated for each bootstrapped sample, we obtain median and mean curve estimates, along with pointwise $95\%$ confidence intervals across angles.
-Due to ease of implementation, reduced computational expense and the similar performance of the models introduced in Section \ref{subsec:novelRCestimation}, we use the \citet{Wadsworth2013} approach to obtain these estimates.
+For the reasons outlined in Section \ref{subsec:diagnostic}, we use the \citet{Wadsworth2013} approach to obtain these estimates.
 The resulting curve estimates are illustrated in Figure \ref{fig:case_uncert}; we observe that taking mean and median curves appears to have a smoothing effect on the resulting estimates, relative to the original curve estimates given in Figure \ref{fig:case_return_curves}.